salemhamdani/ProstateCancerRadar/README.md

 ### 3. Front App:

-- A user-friendly App to consume the backend and predict the uploaded images usinf React + Typescript.
+- A user-friendly App to consume the backend and predict the uploaded images using React + Typescript.